dshevchuk/ordered_subscribe_dialogs_example/README.md

 - repeat all previous step until tyou'll be satisfied

 If you'll need reset flow - clear the cache of current app :)

+# Version 2
+In version 2 was added MVVM arch pattern and refactoring Main part that was refactored:
+- email validation
+- creation of dialogs
+- displaing data on UI
+- other small stuff